 You may be able to find a discount furniture store.
 Or you may find discounted furniture in the home goods section of other discount retailers.
 These may be discontinued items, items purchased from a store that closed, or new items with some damage.

-Just make sure you are actually getting a discount on these items.
-There are times when they are marked up and then “discounted” and you are still paying high prices.
+Just be sure you're actually getting a discount on these items.
+There are times when items are marked up and then “discounted” and you're still paying high prices.

 Check online stores like Wayfair for furniture.
 You might be able to find coupons to bring discounted prices down more.
 Since they offer free shipping for many items over $49, it might make sense to shop for some new things from home!